 Adjectives

-Adjectives are words used to describe the person, place, or thing that a noun refers to.
+Adjectives are words used to describe the person, place, or thing a noun refers to.
 Adjectives are often used to add extra information about a noun.
 It can be used to describe a person’s age, gender, or personality.
 Adjectives are also used to describe the quality of a noun, such as its size, shape, or color.
 Some examples of adjectives are tall, short, good, bad, beautiful, large, funny, sad, etc.

 Let’s see some examples of adjectives in sentences: